youssefm/limited-grades/README.md

 ## To Do

-- Add expansion symbols to sets
-- Add mana symbols to decks
 - Switch to a darker theme
 - Add card type filter? (creature/non-creature/land)
 - Allow seeing the winrate in some kind of detailed data view